navidpgg/FlaxDocs/manual/platforms/linux.md

 If your device has multiple GPUs installed you can select one using the cmd line argument: `-nvidia`, `-intel`, or `-amd`.
 Flax uses **Vulkan** for rendering.

 If your game build runs on Linux as a server build then you can pass `-mute -null -headless -std` command line arguments to disable specific features (audio, graphics, window, log to std).
-To elarn more about command line access see [this page](../editor/advanced/command-line-access.md).
+To learn more about command line access see [this page](../editor/advanced/command-line-access.md).

 ## Build options